muritane/coordination-architecture/topological_independence.md

 Topological independence is appropriate when:

-* stakes are high,
+- stakes are high,
-* horizons are long,
+- horizons are long,
-* execution is irreversible,
+- execution is irreversible,
-* and authority claims lack exposure.
+- authority claims lack exposure.

 It is unnecessary or counterproductive in:

-* low-stakes, exploratory, high-trust contexts.
+- low-stakes,
+- exploratory,
+- high-trust environments.

 ---